 I have helped some students over the course of an entire academic year or more, and others over shorter, more intensive periods.
 All my students have made enormous progress during their time working with me, often going up several grades and gaining a great deal of confidence in their abilities.
 A large majority of my tutees working toward exams have achieved As or A*s.

 I have tutored all elements of English Language and Literature study, from close textual analysis to writing extended coursework essays and honing exam technique.
-I am very familiar with the AQA, OCR, Edexcel, CIE and WJEC exam boards at GCSE and A-Level, and have tutored several students taking the IGCSE.
+I am very familiar with the AQA, OCR, Edexcel, CIE and WJEC exam boards at GCSE and A-Level, and have tutored numerous students taking the IGCSE.

 I was born and brought up in London, and went on to study English at the University of Cambridge.
 I graduated in 2009 with a First, then, after a year gaining work experience at the BBC and Wylie Agency, I returned to Cambridge in 2010 to study for an MPhil in Renaissance Literature.
 I have always loved literature from all periods, genres and cultures, and am particularly fascinated by the poetry, prose and drama of the sixteenth and seventeenth centuries.

-I listen carefully to students - I encourage them to do a lot of the talking - and I am good at gauging how they learn and absorb new information.
+I listen carefully to students, and am well practised at gauging how they learn and absorb information.
 I tailor my sessions to fit them and their learning styles, as this is the surest way for them to learn and make progress.
 For example, where some students will be very verbal, others will think more visually, and want to map things on the page.
-I always keep any texts being studied close at hand, so that all discussions and exercises relate directly to them and the student is always relating general learning to their specific set texts, thereby gaining an intimate knowledge of them.

 What I do when I am not tutoring